 FOMO = Fear of Missing Out – how do we cultivate this?
 The eclipse was an example of this.

 Q&A – whose job is it to create programming?
 Smaller and bigger is better than too much programming that gets a few number of people.
 Crowds draw other people and makes it like a party.
+There are many enthusiasts who are willing to create and run programming different options need not be many; humans are flockers.
+Volunteers waiting to be found and relied upon.
+Also, non-profits should be relied upon as protocol developers

 Small Group Breakout: What would help you to discuss outdoor physical activity with your patients?